cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 ### Testing installation

-Puppet manifest for Puppet module needs to be complied in order to test and validate if the environment is working correctly.
-Run the following command and inspect the YAML output.
+Puppet manifest for Puppet module needs to be compiled in order to test and validate if environment is working correctly.

+Get YAML manifest for puppet environment

 ```bash
 $ curl --cert /etc/puppet/ssl/certs/puppet.corp.guest.pem \